avast/llvm/docs/CommandGuide/llvm-profdata.rst

  Do not emit function records with 0 execution count.
 Can only be used in conjunction with -instr.
 Defaults to false, since it can inhibit compiler optimization during PGO.

+.. option:: -num-threads=N, -j=N

+ Use N threads to perform profile merging.
+When N=0, llvm-profdata auto-detects an appropriate number of threads to use.
+This is the default.

 EXAMPLES
 ^^^^^^^^